Probation and Suspension Standards

 If readmitted, you will be required to schedule and attend an academic coaching appointment within the first six weeks of the semester.
 If you do not attend your appointment within the first six weeks of the semester, an Academic Recovery Hold will be placed on your course registration for the following semester, and you will not be able to register for classes.
 During your appointment, your academic coach will help you create a plan, set goals, and identify resources to help you achieve success inside and outside the classroom.
-Make an Appointment online »
+You will receive an email from the University Advising Center after you’ve been readmitted with instructions on how to schedule your required Academic Coaching appointment.
+Please monitor your USC student email inbox closely after readmittance.

-To apply for federal financial aid at UofSC, you must complete a FAFSA (Free Application for Federal Student Aid).
-The FAFSA is available each year on January 1st; you will use the FAFSA for the fall, spring, and summer semesters of the following academic year.
+To apply for federal financial aid at USC, you must complete a FAFSA (Free Application for Federal Student Aid).
+The FAFSA is available each year on October 1; you will use the FAFSA for the fall, spring, and summer semesters of the following academic year.
 Speak with the Office of Student Financial Aid and Scholarships for more information.

 You can find more information on satisfactory academic progress from the Office of Student Financial Aid and Scholarships.
 You will also need to have an appointment with an Academic Coach in the University Advising Center as part of your appeal.